ANSHIKA-2005/resume/README.md

 Hi!
-Myself Anshika Jain
+Myself Anshika Jain,
-This is my resume.
+this is my resume.